urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Their default implementation of equals() and hashCode() guarantees that
     two record objects are equal if they are of the same type and contain equal field values Can be created inside a method
-  Can't have non-static instance fields
+  Can have static fields, but not instance fields
   Can have nested classes
-  Can have methods or mutable fields (like lists) if desired Can have a Constructor with or without parameters, but every created Constructor must explicitly declare the assignment of all record fields
+  Can have methods or mutable fields (like lists) if desired Can have a Constructor with or without parameters, but every created Constructor must explicitly declare the assignment of all record fields via
+    the main constructor
       Example
         public  record RecordClass(String title) {
           public RecordClass() {
             this("A title");
             System.out.println(title);
           }
         }
-  A new instance of a record can be created by using keyword new Example
+  A new instance of a record can be created by using keyword new
+    Example
       public record Person (String name, String address) {}
       public static void createPersonRecord() {
         Person person = new Person("John", "Dubai");
         person.name(); // Getters are created automatically based on the name of the fields }
+  Can have initialization blocks declared with the name of the record class
+    Example
+      public  record RecordClass(String title) {
+        public RecordClass {
+            System.out.println(title);
+        }
+      }

 Sealed classes
   Allows classes and interfaces to define their permitted subtypes